 If we receive notice or otherwise become aware that the replies or the Public Reporting Reasons violate these Guidelines, we may delete the replies or the Public Reporting Reasons without notice, and may inform the affected parties and/or the authorities of the violation - depending on the nature of the violation.
 Our right to delete is not conditional upon providing an explanation, although we will strive to inform the Company about any deletions and the reason for them.

 The Company has the option of using Trustpilot's reference number function.
-This function enables the Company to require Users to input a reference number when writing a review of the Company.
+This function enables the Company to request Users to input a reference number when writing a review of the Company, but Users are not required to do so.
 The Company can enable this feature in their business account.
-More information about the reference number function can be found here: support.trustpilot.com/hc/en-us/articles/204072268-Request-that-reviewers-submit-a-reference-number.
+More information about the reference number function can be found here.